ahmetkaska/Trendyol-Price-Tracking-Application/README.md

-#StudentRegisterTree
+#Trendyol Price Tracking Application

-Student Registration Application was developed using Tree with Java.
+A program was developed by pulling the data from the trendyol site with Python and providing an e-mail alert when the product is discounted.